ConLin-code/Quartic-Regression-on-Bitcoin/README.md

 # Quartic-Regression-on-Bitcoin
-Quartic regression on Bitcoin's price
+I made a quick Quartic regression model on Bitcoin's price for fun.
+Here is the code.